jungamer-64/mokkan-core/docs/redis-integration.md

 - The test performs a quick PING to the configured Redis endpoint and will skip itself when Redis is not available.
 This keeps CI and local runs flexible.

+Configuration

+- `REDIS_URL`: connection URL used by the tests (default: `redis://127.0.0.1:6379`).
+- `REDIS_USED_NONCE_TTL_SECS`: TTL (in seconds) for the "used refresh nonce" markers created when refresh tokens are rotated.
+Defaults to 604800 (7 days).
+You can set this to a smaller value for local testing or a longer retention period in production.
+- `REDIS_PRELOAD_CAS_SCRIPT`: when set to `1` or `true`, the application will attempt to `SCRIPT LOAD` the CAS Lua script at startup to avoid first-request latency caused by `SCRIPT LOAD` on demand.
+  Note: preloading runs in a background task and requires a Tokio runtime (the store constructor will still succeed if preloading fails).